Pennsylvania GOP lawmaker claims Democratic officials worked to 'tip the scales' to Biden

 Hours before the election, Boockvar issued updated guidance to counties about how they should collect and separate ballots arriving after 8 p.m.
 ET on Election Day.

-In addition, Boockvar's office issued orders that eliminated the ballot signature verification requirement.
+In addition, Boockvar's office issued orders that largely eliminated the ballot signature verification requirement.
 Pennsylvania officials also ordered that ballots arriving before Friday evening should be accepted but segregated if they are either postmarked by Election Day or lack a postmark.

 PENNSYLVANIA LAWMAKER COMPARES STATE'S ELECTION CHAOS TO AFGHANISTAN